Inclusive ICT Rehabilitation Engineering Research Center (RERC)

 - Making it easier to create new and better accessibility solutions and to find accessibility solutions that exist anywhere in the world.

 - Working with industry and policymakers to increase accessibility for kiosks and other public systems, and to make the Web more accessible.
-(Kiosk Accessibility)
+(Kiosk Accessibility) (Improving PDF Accessibility Tools for Content Creators) (Policy and New Legal Frameworks for Accessibility)

 More Information on Trace Center and RERC Past and Current Work